 5. Free fatty acids (the black dotted line in the)

 From the figure above, when glycogen is consumed, the level of free fatty acids starts to climb rapidly.
 This is because the body begins to decompose and consume the fat stored in the body.

 When lipolysis occurs, all parts of the body will be affected, such as the waist, stomach, face, thighs and internal organs.
 The places where fat is usually most likely to accumulate began to change quietly reducing fat.

 6. Blood ketones (the blue dotted line)

-The role of blood ketones is to help your body accelerate the fat burning.
-Therefore, when the concentration of free fatty acids reaches its highest value, the level of ketone bodies in the body also begin to soar.
+The role of blood ketones is to help your body accelerate fat burning.
+Therefore, when the concentration of free fatty acids reaches its highest value, the level of ketone bodies in the body also begins to soar.
 After fasting for 16 hours, this effect is more obvious.